Tracing your maternal and paternal ancestry with our ancestry combo

-Customers can select which mtDNA region(s) and number of Y-DNA STR markers they would like to have analyzed:
+Customers can select which mtDNA region(s) and number of Y-DNA STR markers they would like to have analyzed in this ancestry combo:

-- Standard Test: 20 Y-DNA STR markers and mtDNA HVR1 sequence.
+- Standard Ancestry Combo Test: 20 Y-DNA STR markers and mtDNA HVR1 sequence.
 This is often all that is required to achieve an adequate resolution.

-- Advanced Test: 44 Y-DNA STR markers and mtDNA HVR1 + HVR2 sequence.
+- Advanced Ancestry Combo Test: 44 Y-DNA STR markers and mtDNA HVR1 + HVR2 sequence.

-- Premium Test: 101 Y-DNA STR markers and the full mtDNA genome sequence (HVR1 + HVR2 + Coding Region).
+- Premium Ancestry Combo Test: 101 Y-DNA STR markers and the full mtDNA genome sequence (HVR1 + HVR2 + Coding Region).
 This provides the highest resolution.

-- Upgrade Options: A cost-efficient upgrade option is available, where customers can initially select just the Standard Test.
-If this region does not provide a high enough resolution, there is an option to upgrade to the Advanced Test or Premium Test.
+- Upgrade Options: A cost-efficient upgrade option is available, where customers can initially select just the Standard Ancestry Combo Test.
+If this region does not provide a high enough resolution, there is an option to upgrade to the Advanced Ancestry Combo Test or Premium Ancestry Combo Test.